 You have a huge palette of possibilities here.
 No matter if you want to soak up the sun at the beach, go up the mountains, visit a city or a smaller town… Romania’s got you covered!

 Let me tell you, I’m a summer person!
 So I promise I’ll give you not only the best recommendations for a memorable summer in Romania, but also some tips you can use to enhance your stay to the maximum!
-Curious already?
-Alright, there we go!
+So let’s ge this started

 Best Cities to visit during the summer in Romania